ishitab02/mnist-nn-from-scratch/README.md

-# MNIST Neural Network from Scratch
+# MNIST Neural Network from Scratch using only NumPy

 This project implements a simple neural network from scratch using only **NumPy** to classify handwritten digits from the MNIST dataset, without relying on high-level machine learning libraries like **PyTorch** or **TensorFlow**